learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 Looking at this, it's clear that for each observation (or image), train_labels doesn't simply have an output of 1 or 0, but a pair either `[0,1]` or `[1,0]`.

 Having this information, we still don't know which pair corresponds with `santa` versus `not_santa`.
-Luckily, what this was stored using `keras.preprocessing_image`, and you can get more info using the command `train_generator.class_indices`.
+Luckily, this was stored using `keras.preprocessing_image`, and you can get more info using the command `train_generator.class_indices`.

 ```python